2024 Formula One World Championship: Calendar expansion and changes

 The Chinese Grand Prix returned to the calendar for the first time since after being cancelled for four years in a row due to difficulties presented by the COVID-19 pandemic in the country.
 The Emilia Romagna Grand Prix, which was cancelled in the preceding year due to flooding in the area, also returned to the calendar.
-The Japanese Grand Prix moved from its traditional October autumn date to one in April as part of the efforts to group races in regional blocks to make to help address environmental concerns surrounding travel between races.
+The Japanese Grand Prix moved from its traditional October autumn date to one in April as part of the efforts to group races in regional blocks to help address environmental concerns surrounding travel between races.
 As a consequence the Azerbaijan Grand Prix moved from April to September.
-The Russian Grand Prix was under contract to feature on the 2024 calendar.
-However, the contract was terminated in in response to the Russian invasion of Ukraine.
+The Russian Grand Prix was under contract to feature on the 2024 calendar, however the contract was terminated in in response to the Russian invasion of Ukraine.

 Regulation changes

 Technical regulations

 In response to extreme weather conditions resulting in cockpit overheating during the 2023 Qatar Grand Prix, teams were now allowed to install a "scoop" to the car that is intended to cool down the driver and cockpit area.
 Teams were not allowed to start wind tunnel or computational fluid dynamics work for the 2026 season, which will see major technical regulations rule changes, until 1 January 2025.
 However, teams were still allowed to do other preliminary research and development work not covered by these restrictions.